 RCIA and RCIC

-Join us at 6:00pm on Wednesdays for Mass followed by refreshments and an opportunity to learn more about Catholicism.
-RCIC is available for children and teens during RCIA.
+Join us at 6:30 pm on Tuesdays (August to May) for refreshments and an opportunity to learn more about Catholicism.
 Come have your questions answered, you are not obligated to become Catholic.

 Those who have never been baptized: